Taiwan curtails annual war games as Typhoon Gaemi barrels towards island

 This is AI generated summarization, which may have errors.
 For context, always refer to the full article.

-HUALIEN, Taiwan – Taiwan curtailed its annual Han Kuang war games on Tuesday, July 23, as Typhoon Gaemi barrelled towards the island, and is expected to bring strong winds and torrential rain.
+HUALIEN, Taiwan – Taiwan curtailed its annual Han Kuang war games on Tuesday, July 23, as Typhoon Gaemi, also called Typhoon Carina in the Philippines, barrelled towards the island, and is expected to bring strong winds and torrential rain.

 Gaemi, the first typhoon of the season to affect Taiwan, is expected to make landfall on the northeast coast between sometime on Wednesday night and the early hours of Thursday, according to the island’s Central Weather Administration.